theParadox42/EFE-Web/cutscene-scripts/moonscript.md

 (hears rumbling)\
 Man on the moon (MoM) appears\
 MoM: Fee fi fo fum!
 It is I, the man on the moon!\
-Tom: Wait, your the guy from dream works!\
+Tom: Wait, you're the guy from dream works!\
 MoM: Yes that was me.
 However, my looks haven't quite stayed the same since i got space Diabetes\
 Tom: Wow, you've aged so much since then.\
 MoM: How dare you!
 I'll have you know that I'm at the young age of 4.53 billion years.
 I'm in my prime!
 I'm practically fresh out of the womb\